mahak-23/mahak-23/README.md

 ### Hi there, I am Mahak 👋
 ✨ A passionate Frontend Developer with a knack for crafting engaging websites and web applications.\
-🔎 I’m actively looking to collaborate on Open source Project 🌱 Currently diving deeper into Full Stack Development to broaden my expertise.\
+🔎 I’m actively looking to collaborate on an open-source Project.\
+🌱 Currently diving deeper into Full Stack Development to broaden my expertise.\
 📫 Feel free to reach out at mahak1923k@gmail.com for collaboration or queries.
 - 💬 Have questions or feedback?
 I’d be happy to connect!